State-dependent Delay Differential Equations on $H^1$: Introduction

 We remark that the solution theory developed here is independent of previous solution results in the literature and is based on the contraction mapping principle on $H^1$ combined with a retraction technique valid for Hilbert spaces.
 We emphasise that the present approach addresses the non-autonomous case right away and the assumptions are formulated in such a way that the well-known (non-autonomous) Picard--Lindel\"of theorem for ODEs is a simple corollary of the theory developed here.
 Indeed, classical Picard--Lindel\"of needs to be given an initial value only rather than an initial pre-history.
 Hence, the restriction to Lipschitz continuous pre-histories imposed in the well-posedness theorem here offers no constriction for the classical case.

 Next, we briefly summarise the outline of the paper.
 In Section \ref{sec:fap}, we gather some facts about weighted $L_2$- and $H^1$-spaces, particularly concerning the pre-history mapping.
 Section \ref{sec:keest} is concerned with the key estimate showing that the evaluation mapping (and thus the delay functional) can be suitably established as a Lipschitz continuous mapping.
-The solution theory for \eqref{eq:sdd} on $H^1$ is provided in Section \ref{sec:sth}.
+The solution theory for \eqref{eq:sdd1} on $H^1$ is provided in Section \ref{sec:sth}.
 The sharpness of the result is illustrated by an example similar to the one in \cite{W70}.
-We also provide a permanence principle that eventually yields local solution theories for when the delay functional $r$ is a priori not globally Lipschitz continuous on $H^1$.
-In Section \ref{sec:fde} one finds a suitable generalisation to functional differential equations giving more details and a proof for Theorem \ref{thm:fdewpint}.
-By means of applications in Section \ref{sec:appl} we illustrate our theory with a classical example from \cite{Walther} and an equation from mathematical biology taken from \cite{GW14,BGR21}.
+We also provide a permanence principle that eventually yields a solution theory for when the delay functional $r$ is a priori not globally Lipschitz continuous on $H^1$.
+In Section \ref{sec:fde} one finds a suitable generalisation to functional differential equations giving more details and a proof for Theorem \ref{thm:fdewpint}. {Moreover, we treat a variant of \eqref{eq:sdd1} with several delays as an application of our abstract finding.} By means of concrete applications in Section \ref{sec:appl} we illustrate our theory with a classical example from \cite{Walther} and an equation from mathematical biology taken from \cite{GW14,BGR21}.
 In this section, we will particularly show how the assumptions on unique existence of solutions in \cite{BGR21} can be used to obtain a local solution theory also within the present situation.
-We close with a conclusion in Section \ref{sec:con}.
+We close with a comments section, Section \ref{sec:FDECW}, and a conclusion in Section \ref{sec:con}.